pic

 @btime foo($x)

-Cache contention represents a performance challenge where multiple processor cores compete for shared cache resources.
-A particular manifestation of this issue known as False sharing arises when multiple cores access data stored in the same cache line.
-To understand this issue, it's essential to grasp how CPU caches function.
+So far, we’ve focused on constraints on parallelization due to dependencies between operations.
+But even when those dependencies are eliminated and the parallelized units are logically independent, performance can still be limited by hardware-level effects.
+One common culprit is cache contention, where multiple processor cores compete for shared cache resources.
+A particular manifestation of this issue, known as false sharing, occurs when multiple cores access data stored in the same cache line.
+Understanding this issue requires grasping how CPU caches function.

 Processors use caches to store copies of frequently accessed data.
 They represent a smaller and faster memory unit than RAM, and are organized into fixed-size blocks called cache lines (typically 64 bytes).
 When data is needed, the processor first checks the cache.
 If the data isn't found, this must be retrieved from RAM and store a copy in the cache, a process that's significantly slower.